Horror Vacui

 4. Outdated or Unprofessional Look

-Digital products that fall victim to horror vacui seem amateur or outdated.
-For example, users who can recall the early days of the internet from the 1990s may remember that “cluttered retro” feel that came across from many websites.
-Cluttered digital products that are stuffed with design elements can look cheap and unprofessional.
-For instance, even a slightly busy web design can be a turn-off for many users and potential customers.
+Digital products that fall victim to horror vacui tend to seem amateur—or outdated.
+For example, users who can recall the early days of the internet—from back in the 1990s—may remember that “cluttered retro” feel that came across from many websites back in the day.
+And cluttered digital products that are stuffed with design elements can look very cheap and unprofessional.
+For instance, even a slightly busy web design can be a big turn-off for many users and potential customers—or would-be customers.

 5. Information Overload

-Users may simply become overwhelmed if they have too many elements.
+Users may simply get overwhelmed if they’ve got too many elements going on in front of them.
 Cognitive overload will make them shut off in a few seconds.
-Even if they have time to spend on their desktop in a quiet environment, many will become frustrated if they need to find something.
-Many users will leave the site or app, regardless.
+And even if they do have time to spend on their desktop in a quiet environment, many will become frustrated if they’ve got to find something.
+Many users will leave the site or app, regardless, and likely won’t return.

 These are primary reasons to manage horror vacui appropriately.
-Visual designers have both challenges and opportunities to make the best of a digital environment where aesthetics and clear design are of high value.
+Visual designers have both challenges and opportunities to make the best of a digital environment where aesthetics and clear design are things of high value.
 That’s why it’s important to fight the urge to fill every pixel on the screen.
 Users want helpful cues such as affordances and signifiers to aid them in their user journey.
-They do not want to find an excess of information, graphics and options for the product or service they simply want to use.
+What they don’t want is to find an excess of information, graphics and options for the product or service they simply want to use.

 How Do Designers Manage Horror Vacui?

-User research is vital.
-Designers must understand the context of use, cultural context and preferences of the users they seek to help.
-What works for one group may not work for another.
-A thorough grasp of the users’ scenarios, as well as the users themselves, is therefore essential for any design project.
+User research is vital, every time.
+Designers must understand the context of use, cultural context and preferences of the users they’re going to help.
+And what works for one group well mightn’t work for another.
+So, a thorough grasp of the users’ scenarios—as well as a grasp of the users themselves—is an absolute “must” for any design project.

-Author and human-computer interaction (HCI) expert Alan Dix explains the importance of understanding users and more in this video:
+Author and Human-Computer Interaction (HCI) Expert, Professor Alan Dix explains how important understanding users is—and more—in this video:

 Show Hide video transcript